Y-piyush/Geogo_Assignment_1/README.md

 # Geogo_Assignment_1
-Geogo resume buiding Assignment using Html and css.
+Geogo Assignment on creating Resposive Resume using Html and css.